How a Lack of Skin Donor Banks in Gujarat Is Creating an Alarming Crisis for Burn Victims

 “The G-2 ward of the hospital where the skin bank was supposed to be set up was demolished,” said Dr. MF Shaikh, the then-head of the burns and plastic surgery department at Civil Hospital.

 Across India, there are only a handful of other skin banks in a couple of other states.
-For a population of over 1.38 billion, a total of 17 government skin banks just don’t cut it.
+For a population of over 1.38 billion, a total of 17 skin banks (government and otherwise) just don’t cut it.

 To worsen the situation, owing to the lack of skin donations to these existing centers, “the morbidity rate increases and so does the recovery time,” points out Dr. Narola.